Adnn/notes_graphics/docs/rtr.md

 This approximation highlights why AO is not a good choice for modeling visibility of highly directional lights (it entirely remove light visibility from the equation).

-Also, we assumed Lambertian surfaces, as a more complex non-constant BRDF cannot be pulled out of the integral.
+Also, we assumed Lambertian surfaces, since a more complex non-constant BRDF cannot be pulled out of the integral.
 So AO makes most sense for diffuse BRDFs.

 Using the bent normal make for a better approximation of (11.23), p 467.